axisofstevil/axisofstevil.com/_posts/2005-09-05-innocuous.md

 summary: "Originally published Monday September, 5th 2005"
 category: language
 hashtag: "#axisofstevil_innocuous"
+excerpt: "Innocuous, a new word to learn on Monday September, 5th 2005"
 ---

 The [Axis of Stevil.com](/ "Axis of Stevil.com") has many goals, one of which is to educate its followers.
 One of the first impressions people gain about other people is a speech impression.
 A persons memory will retain a lot of information about certain peoples speech.
 Among those, vocabulary rises to the top.
 Possessing a good vocabulary is as important as learning how to ride a bike.
 With or without it you will get to your destination, but with it you will get there much faster.
 Our current Axis of Stevil word is